 The online archive that can be searched currently comprises of summaries of minutes and letters and verbatim text of some minutes.

 When you enter a word in the Search box and press the Search button all occurrences of that word within the electronic archive will be identified.
-The summaries of the identified entries will be displayed, with the entered word highlighted.
-If the word occurs only in the Verbatim Text for a document there will be no highlighted text in the displayed summary.
-To see the verbatim text, click on the entry heading and scroll down.
+A sentence containing the sought for word will be displayed, with the word highlighted.

 To search for a phrase enter the phrase within double quotes, e.g. "Blunder Lock".